-If you have a good reason for needing an extension, you must tell us before the deadline.
+If you have a good reason for needing an extension, use the Scores tab on the course web page to request one.
+Do this before the day of the deadline.
 This goes for all students, including DSP students.
 We can forgive certain cases, such lying comatose in a hospital bed as a result of a traffic accident, but generally you will be able to anticipate a problem and tell us.
 Again, getting in front of problems promptly is a good habit for later life.
+In general, the maximum extension is 3 days, even for DSP students.
 It is entirely your responsibility to make sure your assignments are submitted correctly and on time.
 We do not accept explanations such as "I'm sure I submitted it, but it just didn't show up."
 Generally, that means that you did not commit your work, or did not push your work, or otherwise did not follow the directions for how to submit your work.
-Another all-too-common occurrence is that students believe they have submitted their solutions, but have actually submitted a copy of the skeleton code instead.
+Another all-toocommon occurrence is that students believe they have submitted their solutions, but have actually submitted a copy of the skeleton code instead.
 Again, this is the result of not following instructions at some point.
 If you look around, you'll see that we've provided the means to check exactly what you've submitted; if you choose not to use them, you must bear the consequences.